AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/adaptive-form-fragments.md

 ---
 title: Fragmentos do formulário adaptável
 seo-title: Adaptive Form Fragments
 description: O Adaptive Forms fornece um mecanismo para criar um segmento de formulário, como um painel ou um grupo de campos, como usá-lo em qualquer Formulário adaptável.
-Você também pode salvar um painel existente como fragmento.
+Também é possível salvar um painel existente como fragmento.
 seo-description: Adaptive Forms provides a mechanism to create a form segment, such as a panel or a group of fields, as use it in any Adaptive Form.
 You can also save an existing panel as fragment.
 uuid: bb4830b5-82a0-4026-9dae-542daed10e6f
 products: SG_EXPERIENCEMANAGER/6.5/FORMS